 There are no significant demand issues within Tapawera and current growth projections predict negligible increase of new connections within the 20 year period.
-Therefore the source and water availability is not a limitation for the Tapawera system.
-The daily water use is shown in Table B-11below.
+Therefore the source and water availability is not a limitation for the Tapawera system as long as leakage is minimised.
+The daily water use is shown in Table B-9 below.